grantaj/labrats-journey/announcements.md

-**Announcement 1:** "Passengers, our next stop is **Memory Lane Station**.
-Please keep a close watch on your belongings, especially those you've forgotten."
+**Announcement 1:** "Shortly we will arrive at **Memory Lane**.
+Please keep a close eye on your belongings, especially those you've forgotten."

 Whispers of the past,
 Dancing on a gentle breeze,
-Forgotten tales speak.
+Always out of reach.

 **Announcement 2:** "We're now approaching **Dreamscape Junction**.
-Here, the tracks are woven with hopes and the benches are made of fleeting moments.
+Alight here for unconscious hopes and unresolved worries.
 Mind the gap between reality and fantasy."

-Hopes meld with skyline,
+Wavering skyline,
 Fleeting moments shimmering,
-Mirage on the tracks.
+A mirage ahead.

-**Announcement 3:** "Ladies and gentlemen, we will soon be arriving at **Deja Vu Central**.
+**Announcement 3:** "Ladies and gentlemen, we will soon be arriving at **Deja View**.
 You might feel like you've been here before, but can't quite remember when."

 Air thick with perfume,
-Strangers that seem so familiar,
+Strangers seem so familiar,
-Echoes of time sing.
+Reverberation.

-**Announcement 4:** "Next stop: **Ephemeral Point**.
-Please note, the platform is only visible for a short while, much like moments that quickly pass us by.
-Hold on to them while you can."
+**Announcement 4:** "Next stop: **Ephemerality**.
+Please note, the platform is only visible for a short while.
+Hold on to the handrail while you can."

-Moments dissolve fast,
+Moments dissolving,
-Like morning dew they vanish,
+Vanishing like morning dew,
-Urging souls to grasp.
+On a blade of gras.

-**Announcement 5:** "We are now pulling into **Temporal Twist Terminal**.
+**Announcement 5:** "in a few moments we will be making a short top at **Temporal Paradox**.
 Time here is not linear.
-Hours feel like minutes, and seconds might last a lifetime."
+Please be careful of meeting a past or future self. "

-Dance of hours, seconds,
+Relativity
-Moments stretch and compress fast,
+With sufficient gravity
-Time's waltz is timeless.
+Time behaves strangely

-**Announcement 6:** "Prepare to disembark at **Liminality Landing**.
+**Announcement 6:** "For those wishing to continue travelling, please prepare to disembark at **Liminality Landing**.
 This station is neither here nor there.
-You're in between destinations, and perhaps even between selves."
+From here you may connect to any destination. "

-Twilight meets the dawn,
+Twilight meeting dawn,
 Suspended between two realms,
 Shadows merge with light.

-**Announcement 7:** "Last stop: **Journey's End Junction**.
-Remember, every ending is a new beginning.
-As we traverse life, it's not just the destinations but the space between them that shapes us.
-Reflect on the ride, and thank you for traveling with us."
+**Announcement 7:** "Approaching **Worldsend**.
+This is the final stop, everything terminates here.
+All passengers please depart the train.
+Reflect on your journey, and thank you for traveling with us."

-Every ending's new,
+Constantly moving,
-Verse penned in life's poetry,
+It's not the destination
-Tracks stretch on and on.
+A new beginning